 - 2.15.4.
 The Contractor shall ensure all family planning clinical staff participate in the yearly Sexual Health webinar training conducted by the Department and keep records of staff participation.
 The training can be utilized for HRSA Section 318 eligibility requirements, if applicable.
 The Contractor shall: - 2.15.4.1.
 Ensure a minimum of two (2) clinical staff attend the "live" webinar on the scheduled date, and - 2.15.4.2.
 Ensure clinical staff who did not attend the "live" webinar view a recording of the training within thirty (30) days of the release of the recorded "live" webinar, as available. - 2.15.4.3.
-Submit an Attendance Sheet that includes attendee signatures to the Department within thirty (30) days of the "live" webinar, as available. - 13.
-Modify Exhibit B, Scope of Services, Paragraph 2.16.3. to read: - 2.16.3.
+Submit an Attendance Sheet that includes attendee signatures to the Department within thirty (30) days of the "live" webinar, as available. - 2.15.5.
+The Contractor shall keep and maintain staff training logs available to the Department upon request. - 13.
+Modify Exhibit B, Scope of Services, Paragraphs 2.16.3. to read: - 2.16.3.
 The Contractor shall provide and maintain qualified staffing to perform and carry out all services in this Exhibit B, Scope of Services Amendment #2.
 The Contractor shall: - 2.16.3.1.
-Ensure staff unfamiliar with the NH Family Planning Program data system currently in use by the NH Family Planning Program (FPP) attend a required orientation/training Webinar conducted by the Department's database Contractor. - 2.16.3.2.
-Ensure staff are supervised by a Medical Director, with specialized training and experience in family planning, in accordance with Section 2.11.6. above. - 2.16.3.3.
+Ensure staff unfamiliar with the NH Family Planning Program -data system currently in use by the NH Family Planning Program (FPP) attend a required orientation/training Webinar conducted by the Department's database Contractor. - 2.16.3.2.
+Ensure staff are supervised by a Medical Director, with specialized training and experience in family planning, in accordance with Section 2.11.6 above. - 2.16.3.3.
 Ensure staff have received appropriate training and possess the proper education, experience and orientation to fulfill the requirements in this contract and maintain documentation verifying this requirement is met. - 2.16.3.4.
 Maintain up-to-date records and documentation for staff requiring licenses and/or certifications and submit documentation to the Department upon request and no less than annually. - 14.
-Modify Exhibit B, Scope of Services, Paragraph 4.1.4. to read: - 4.1.4.
+Modify Exhibit B, Scope of Services, Paragraphs 4.1.4. to read: - 4.1.4.
 Collecting FPAR 2.0 Data Elements as required by the Office of Populations Affairs and the Department beginning January 1, 2022. - 15.
-Modify Exhibit C Amendment #1, Payment Terms, Section 1, to read: - This Agreement is funded by: - 1.1.
-69% Federal Funding from: - 1.1.1.
-Family Planning Services Grants, as awarded on March 23, 2022, by the U.S. Department of Health and Human Services, Office of Assistant Secretary of Health, NH Family Planning (Title X) Program, CFDA #93.217, FAIN FPHPA006511; and
+Modify Exhibit C Amendment #1, Payment Terms, Section 4, to read: - Payment shall be made on a cost reimbursement basis for actual expenditures incurred in the fulfillment of this Agreement, in Exhibits C-1, Budget through Exhibit C-9, TANF Budget (SFY 25) - Amendment #2. - 16.
+Modify Exhibit C-3, Family Planning Budget (SFY 24) by replacing in its entirely with Exhibit C-3, FP Budget (SFY 24) Amendment #2, which is attached here to and incorporated by reference herein. - 17.
+Modify Exhibit C-6, TANF Budget (SFY 24) by replacing in its entirely with Exhibit C-6, TANF Budget (SFY 24) Amendment #2, which is attached here to and incorporated by reference herein. - 18.
+Add Exhibit C-8, FP Budget (SFY 25) Amendment #2, which is attached hereto and incorporated by reference herein.